 Extrajudicial succession may benefit some families but may not always be the right choice for heirs, even if they technically meet the extrajudicial succession requirements.

 Louisiana succession law is complicated, and the choices that you make are important, but you don’t have to make them alone.
-Our experienced New Orleans succession attorneys are here to help you every step of the way.
+Our experienced Louisiana succession attorneys are here to help you every step of the way.
 We will review all of your options with you and advise you of any succession options that are cost-effective and efficient.
 Together, we will help you take care of the business of settling your loved one’s estate.
-Please call us, start a live chat, or complete our online contact form to get started today.
+Please call us or complete our online contact form to get started today.